 The Gene Ontology structure can be described in terms of a graph, where each GO term is a node, and the relationships between the terms are edges between the nodes.
 GO is loosely hierarchical, with child terms being more specific than their parent terms.
 A child term may have more than one parent term.
 There exist different types of relationships between child and parent terms: is a (is a subtype of); part of; has part; regulates, negatively regulates, and positively regulates.
-Children that represent a more specific instance of a parent term have is a relationship to the parent.
-Children that are a constituent of the parent term have a part of relationship.
+Children that represent a more specific instance of a parent term have is a relationship with the parent.
+Children that are a constituent of the parent term have a part of a relationship.

 The three GO categories (cellular component, biological process, and molecular function) are each represented by a separate root ontology term.

 OmicsBox offers the possibility of visualizing the hierarchical structure of the gene ontology by directed acyclic graphs (DAG).
 OmicsBox integrates a viewer for graph visualization.
 It allows fast navigation and zooms on the GO DAG.
 OmicsBox provides various ways for the joint analysis of groups of annotated sequences.